 Hossa is a remote country village and a National Park area situated in the backwoods of eastern Finland, near the Russian border and below the Arctic Circle.
 It´s a place where you can experience Finnish nature, local culture and the authentic way of living in a relaxed way, away from big crowds.
 Getting here is fairly easy; the nearest airport (Kuusamo, KAO) with inbound, one hour flights from Helsinki is only 80 kilometers away and the roads are kept in good condition all year round, despite the weather!

-In the year 2011, Hossa hiking area was voted to be the best nature travel destination in Finland.
+In the year 2011, Hossa hiking area was voted to be the best nature travel destination in Finland and in June 2017, the area was chosen to be Finland´s 40th National Park.
 There´s over 90 kilometers of marked, easy-to-hike routes and 60 kilometers of maintained cross-country skiing trails during the winter, not forgetting excellent setting for canoeing, camping, picking/collecting/catching and cooking wild foods, nature photography, sauna, snow-shoeing and witnessing the dance of the Northern Lights.

 Welcome to Hossa!